r0hitraj/Criptabit/README.md

 [![GitHub (pre-)release](https://img.shields.io/github/release/r0hitraj/criptabit/all.svg)](https://github.com/r0hitraj/criptabit/releases/tag/5.3.3)

 Criptabit is an Android app that tracks and displays prices, charts, markets, and fundamentals of over 1500 crypto currencies! an 10K+ Stoks symbols The app is completely open source with NO ADS EVER!
 It was a labor of love.
-I have spent months working on it every night after I get home from work and on weekends.
+I have spent months working on it every night after I get home from college and on weekends.

 <div align="centre">
 <img src="Images/splash.jpg" height='auto' width='270' alt="Splash Screen"/>